All Episodes

 You want to buy the actual physical thing.

-Go to the pure gold company and you will be put in touch with one of their advisers and they will talk you through the process which you want to do whether you want to have it in bullion or in coins I mean the advantages to having having coins because coins are considered,
+Go to the pure gold company and you will be put in touch with one of their advisors and they will talk you through the process, which you want to do, whether you want to have it in bullion or in coins.

-well, Britannia is anywhere, considered legal tender, which means that you don't pay tax, weirdly this, but even my accountant didn't know this, you don't pay tax at the moment on your profits.
+I mean, the advantage to having coins, because coins are considered, well, Britannia is anyway, considered legal tender, which means that you don't pay tax, weirdly this, but even my accountant didn't know this.

 Go to the Pure Gold Company.

-Follow the link below this podcast, and it will give you all the details.
+Follow the link below this podcast and it will give you all the details.

-Go to the Pure Gold Company, and they will give you what you need, be it gold or silver.
+Go to the Pure Gold Company and they will give you what you need, be it gold or silver.

 Do it before it goes up even more.